 This wave of new buyers is seeking to capitalize on the engrained support—and to leverage the power of an already established brand—as they embark on their entrepreneurial path.
 However, this eagerness and enthusiasm can lead to hasty or high-pressure-driven decisions and avoidable mistakes—with selecting the wrong franchise for their goals and personality paramount among them.

 Industry insiders indicate that new legislation will soon be proposed that threatens the profitability of the franchise broker business model.
-Franchise brokers count on being paid a portion of the initial fee that a new franchisee has paid to the brand upfront, before the unit opens.
-By example, if a franchise investor pays $99,000 for the rights to open five locations, a franchise broker is typically paid 50% or more of that as their commission, regardless of the amount of locations the franchise opens.
+Franchise brokers count on being paid a portion of the initial fee that a new franchisee has paid to the brand upfront before the unit opens.
+For example, if a franchise investor pays $99,000 for the rights to open five locations, a franchise broker is typically paid 50% or more of that as their commission, regardless of the number of locations the franchise opens.